FacilityApi/FacilityApi.github.io/docs/spec.md

 ### JSON

+Since [JSON](http://www.json.org/) is currently the most commonly-used serialization format for APIs over HTTP, Facility APIs are designed to be trivially compatible with JSON.

 In a JSON request body, response body, or DTO, a field is serialized as a JSON object property.
 In fact, to avoid complicating implementations, there is no way to customize the JSON serialization of a request body, response body, or DTO.
 Each field is always serialized as a JSON property with the same name.

 * `string`, `boolean`, `double`, `int32`, and `int64` are encoded as JSON literals.